Bermuda Land Snails (Poecilozonites sp.)

 Greater Bermuda Land Snail (Poecilozonites bermudensis)

-Poecilozonites bermudensis is a slightly larger snail than the species above, reaching about the size of a Bermuda 5 cent coin.
+Poecilozonites bermudensis is a slightly larger snail than the species above, reaching about the size of a Bermuda 25 cent coin (23 mm).

 More about Bermuda Land Snails: